davwheat/GCSE-Revision-Website/src/articles/subjects/science/biology/homeostasis-and-response.md

 **Reflex actions** happen without you even thinking about it.
 (I'm sure we all wish revision worked this way too...)
 The **nerve path** that a reflex action takes is called a **reflex arc**.

-They are a way for the body to automatically respond to a stimulus to minimise damage to the body. **Reflex actions** generally follow this pattern:
+They are a way for the body to automatically respond to a stimulus to minimise damage to the body.
+Reflexes happen so quickly because the actions only have to pass through 3 nerves. **Reflex actions** generally follow this pattern:

 **stimulus** → **receptor** → **sensory nerve** → **relay nerve** → **motor nerve** → **effector** → **response**